narkisr/clojure-concurrency/clojure/05-agents.md

 !SLIDE code small
 .notes dispatchAction gets the current transaction, if it exists it sets the action on it
        The Agent's queue implementation is based on Treiber's algorithm (see http://tinyurl.com/37mydc).
-# dispatch implementation cont ..
+# dispatch/push implementation cont ..

     @@@ java
      static void dispatchAction(Action action){